 Studies and Fiction Writing from the university of Notre Dame, USA.

 The Smell of Apples, taught in universities around the world, has been translated and published in nine languages, including Hebrew, Chinese, German and Portuguese.
 Behr's work so far has been primarily concerned with issues of race, gender and militarization within contemporary authoritarian cultures.

 A former Research Fellow at the International Peace Research Institute of Oslo in Norway, Behr has also taught English and International Peace Studies at universities in Africa, Europe and the United States.
-He has been Professor of World Literature and Fiction Writing at the College of Santa Fe in New Mexico, USA and also teaches annually in the MA program at UCT, South Africa, as well as in the MFA program at the University of New Mexico.
-He is currently professor of Creative Writing at Rhodes College, Memphis, TN.
+He has been Professor of World Literature and Fiction Writing at the College of Santa Fe in New Mexico, USA and also taught annually in the MA program at UCT, South Africa, as well as in the MFA program at the University of New Mexico.
+In 1990 he confessed he had been a spy for the South Africa's police.
+From the mid-90's Mark was professor of Creative Writing at Rhodes College, Memphis, TN in the USA.

 Hobbies: In July 2005, Mark ran in the Comrades Marathon (Durban - Pietermaritzburg) in South Africa.

-The Smell of Apples has been adapted for the screen for release in the UK in 2011.
+The Smell of Apples was adapted for the screen for release in the UK in 2011.